Trauma-Grief Component Therapy for Adolescents (TGCT-A)

 Summary: (To include basic study design, measures, results, and notable limitations)

-This study evaluated Trauma and Grief Component Therapy for Adolescents (TGCT-A) [now called Trauma-Grief Component Therapy for Adolescents (TGCT-A)] and Child and Parent Trauma-Focused Cognitive-Behavioral Therapy Treatment Manual (TF-CBT), both collectively referred to hereafter as trauma-specific CBT, versus a brief CBT skills intervention with traumatized youth in a post-disaster context.
-Youth were assigned to either trauma-specific CBT or brief CBT skills depending upon the severity of trauma symptoms.
-Children aged 5-12 with moderate to severe trauma symptoms were assigned to the Child and Parent TF-CBT, while adolescents (ages 13–21) moderate to severe trauma symptoms were assigned to TGCT-A. Measures utilized include the Posttraumatic Stress Disorder Reaction Index, the Strengths and Difficulties Questionnaire and the Behavioral and Emotional Rating Scale.
-Results indicate that the rate of change over time was not significantly different for the trauma-specific CBT group versus the brief CBT skills comparison group.
+The purpose of the study was to compare and assess the effectiveness of trauma-specific CBT versus a brief CBT skills intervention with traumatized youth in a post-disaster context.
+Participants were need-based assigned on the basis of trauma symptom severity to either trauma-specific CBT (moderate to severe trauma symptoms) or brief CBT skills (mild trauma symptoms).
+Participants aged 5–12 with moderate to severe trauma symptoms were assigned to Trauma-Focused Cognitive Behavioral Therapy Treatment (TF-CBT), while adolescents (ages 13–21) with moderate to severe trauma symptoms were assigned to trauma-specific CBT [now called Trauma-Grief Component Therapy for Adolescents (TGCT-A)].
+Measures utilized include the UCLA Posttraumatic Stress Disorder Reaction Index, the Strengths and Difficulties Questionnaire, and the Behavioral and Emotional Rating Scale.
+Results indicate that at 6-months postbaseline, both groups had improved.
+The rate of change over time was not significantly different for the trauma-specific CBT group versus the brief CBT skills comparison group.
 Both groups improved over time and their trauma symptoms decreased.
 Limitations include lack of randomization and inability to assess treatment fidelity to either of the treatment models.

 Population: